RichardErkhov/suggestions/README.md

 # suggestions
-Write suggestions to issues tab
+Write what you want to make to issues tab